t-mw/gw2-arbitrage/README.md

 ## Cache

 The first run of the tool can take a while since all items and recipes must be downloaded from the Guild Wars 2 API.
 On subsequent runs the tool will use cached versions of the item and recipe databases, stored in the system cache directory.
-The location of the default cache directory is printed in the help text for the `--cache-dir` option.
+The location of the system cache directory is printed in the help text for the `--cache-dir` option.
 The cache directory can be deleted to clear the cache or replaced using the `--reset-cache` flag.